x123/kdy-iss/docs/the-rib.md

 ## Licensing Requirements in Denmark

-To operate a RIB in Denmark, the following licenses may be required depending on the size and engine power of the boat:
+To operate a RIB in Denmark, the following licenses are required depending on the size and engine power of the boat:

 - **Speedboat License (Speedbådskørekort):** Required for operating boats with an engine power exceeding 25 HP or capable of speeds over 15 knots.
-- **Certificate of Competency (Duelighedsbevis):** Recommended for general boating and required for certain larger vessels or professional use.
 - **VHF Radio Certificate:** Required if the RIB is equipped with a VHF radio for communication.

 It is important to check local regulations and ensure compliance with Danish Maritime Authority (Søfartsstyrelsen) requirements before operating a RIB.
+Foreign licenses are not valid on Danish boats.